About Filters: Examples & Use Cases

 Postsale includes a few default Filters to help you organize your orders.
 Let’s take a look at the criteria for each one to get a better understanding of how Filters work:

-• Ready to Ship: Searches for orders where the order status is not Shipped, not On Hold, or not Voided.
+- Ready to Ship: Searches for orders where the order status is not Shipped, not On Hold, not Voided AND not Canceled.

 Should I Create My Own Filters?